Davitamane/KeySprint-react-V2/README.md

 ### Getting Started

 1\.
-First of all you need to clone E Space repository from github:
+First of all you need to clone Task manager repository from github:

 ```sh
 git clone https://github.com/RedberryInternship/dato-hizanishvili-task-manager.git